remesh-js/remesh/README.md

 ## Packages

-- remesh: the core package for define your domain
+- [remesh](packages/remesh) : the core package for define your domain
-- remesh-react: the package for using remesh in react
+- [remesh-react](packages/remesh-react) : the package for using remesh in react
-- remesh-vue: the package for using remesh in vue
+- [remesh-vue](packages/remesh-vue) : the package for using remesh in vue
-- remesh-logger: the package for logging
+- [remesh-logger](packages/remesh-logger) : the package for logging
-- remesh-redux-devtools: the package for redux-devtools
+- [remesh-redux-devtools](packages/remesh-redux-devtools) : the package for redux-devtools

 ## Inspiration